-While we recognize that many scholars are creative and enjoy expressing their uniqueness through their attire, we feel we have put together a school uniform that offers choice, while still maintaining an appropriate standard of dress.
+We recognize that many scholars are creative and enjoy expressing their uniqueness through their attire.
+Our school uniform offers choice, while still maintaining an appropriate standard of dress.
 The school uniform and the dress regulations will be strictly enforced. scholars will not be permitted to attend field trips or participate in outdoor recess if they are not in school uniform.
+If you are experiencing difficulties maintaining dress code requirements, please reach out to the Director of Social Services.